-Otoplasty: This procedure will frequently involve placing sutures to hold the ear in a certain position until it can scar in place and retain that position.
+Otoplasty: This procedure will frequently involve placing sutures to hold the auricle in a certain position until it can scar in place and retain that position.
 The patient should not be manipulating the ears (as would occur when putting on and taking off a helmet) until cleared by the surgeon, which again may take up to six weeks.

 Uncomplicated tympanoplasty for an otherwise uncomplicated tympanic membrane perforation: If it is the second (or subsequent) attempt to repair a perforation, or if there is a history of chronic drainage or cholesteatoma, a waiver will be required.
 If the history is in some way complicated by duration or symptoms, then a waiver will probably be required.
 As an example of the type of surgery that would not require a waiver is the simple repair of a simple traumatic perforation, such as one caused by a slap injury.
-When in doubt, call NAMI ENT at the above number.
+When in doubt, contact NAMI ENT.